-11.2 Other complaints
+12.2 Other complaints

 The School's complaints procedure will be followed where a child or parent raises a concern about poor practice towards a child that initially does not reach the threshold for child protection action.
-The complaints procedure is available to all parents, pupils and staff via the School Policies page of the School's website.
+The Complaints Policy is available to all parents, pupils and staff via the School Policies page of the School's website.